Mollie Huston Lee: Mollie Huston Lee Collection of Black Literature

-Lee's dedication to the African American populations in Raleigh, Wake County, and North Carolina are best evident in the extensive collection of books and other resources by and about African Americans she established, making the Harrison Library groundbreaking.
-It was her hope and desire that the African American community would know and be proud of their African American heritage.
-Lee established this quality collection as a result of meticulous efforts to collect publications about African Americans.
+Lee's dedication to the African American populations from Raleigh, Wake County, to the whole of North Carolina are best evident in the extensive collection of books and other resources by and about African Americans she established.
 In an interview, Lee stated, "I felt there was a need to emphasize black books.
 Black collections were not popular then like they are today.
 I felt more people should know about black history, black authors, and the contributions of black people."

-Commonly, publications about African Americans were only in print for two years, as a result, Lee attentively monitored publishers and vendors of African American books.
+Commonly, publications about African Americans were only in print for two years.
+As a result, Lee attentively monitored publishers and vendors of African American books.
 She would even visit the University Place Book Shop in New York City to select and purchase rare items for the collection.

-This collection of over 5,000 volumes ranging from adult and children's fiction and nonfiction, serials, pamphlets, and vertical file materials grew gradually but slowly during the thirty-eight years Lee served as librarian at the Harrison Library.
+This collection of over 5,000 volumes ranging from adult and children's fiction and nonfiction, serials, pamphlets, and vertical file materials grew gradually but slowly during the thirty-eight years Lee served as librarian at the Richard B. Harrison Library.
 An annual appropriate from the State Library of North Carolina over the period of twelve years provided the greatest financial assistance for the collection.
-The collection now became accessible to the public libraries of North Carolina through the State Library's Interlibrary loan, thus recognizing the value of the collection.
+The collection would become accessible to the public libraries of North Carolina through the State Library's interlibrary loan, lending it additional value and recognition.

 In 1972 the "Negro Collection" was renamed the Mollie Huston Lee Collection of Black Literature.